 Past assessment papers from 2003 onwards are available online.
 Schools should indicate at the time of submitting the paper to A&P those papers that should not be made available to students after the assessment.
 These will then be printed on pink paper.
 As in previous years, and unless otherwise requested, all August re-assessment papers and multiple-choice question papers will not be made available to students after the assessments.
 Where an online time limited assessment (48 hours or less) has taken place and the schools wish for these to be included on the Past assessment papers page, the school should supply A&P with a copy of the paper (PDF format).

 In July/August each year, schools will be sent a list of exam papers from that year which have been identified as being suitable for publishing online.
-Schools are asked to confirm that the papers may be released on the web and to send electronic versions of the papers, which can be uploaded to the Past assessment papers page.
+Schools are asked to confirm that the papers may be released on the web and to send electronic versions of the papers, which can be uploaded to the Past Examination Papers webpage.
 These papers will then be made available online from October/November.